404Setup/KryptonReno-Fabric/javaagent/README.md

 ### Patcher (Deprecated)

 > Patcher mode will be deprecated soon, expected to fully transition to Javaagent mode starting from version 26.2
+>
+> When performing the patch operation, you need to close the running game and make sure that no other processes are
+> occupying the Mods directory.

 1. Install FNP Patcher JavaAgent and Paper Server/Krypton Fabric in the same directory
 2. Open Terminal
 3. Use command: `java -jar kryptonfnp_patcher.jar` (Please use actual file names!)
 4. Done

+## Download
+Github Release

 ## Credit